Work Site: 900 Otay Lakes Road, Chula Vista, CA 91910

 Incumbents in District positions are expected to exhibit an equity-minded focus, responsiveness, and sensitivity to and understanding of the diverse academic, socioeconomic, cultural, gender identity, sexual orientation, and ethnic backgrounds of community college students, and employees, including those with physical or learning disabilities, and successfully foster and support an inclusive educational and employment environment.

-10. Perform related duties and responsibilities as required.
+11. Perform related duties and responsibilities as assigned.

 Knowledge and Abilities:

 MUST HAVE KNOWLEDGE OF:

 Office procedures, methods, and equipment including computers and applicable software applications such as word processing, spreadsheets, and databases.